jmzacek/math_480_project/README.md

  * Run the algorithm over multiple schedules to find an average solving speed
  * Identify what are potential problems in schedules that cause for longer solving times
  * About how long should we run it to get a better solution once a BFS is found?
- * Write a function to generate random data that would represent teacher preferences and student preferences
+ * Write a function to generate random data that would represent teacher preferences and student preferences (we made one of these; I still have it on my computer if it has been lost - JZ)
  * Create a table showing computation times and preference total achieved
- * Get a monopoly on Pokemon cards
+ * Get a monopoly on Pokemon cards (team effort)

 ###Notes:
 * I switched over the first draft file to second draft file, it's a WIP with some of the formulas filled in